divvya007/Hands-on-Python-Programming/Starting with Python.md

       https://www.anaconda.com/download/#macos

- I like jupyter notebook as it is easy to use but any IDE can be used like :
+ I'm using jupyter notebook as it is easy to use but any IDE can be used like :
  Pycharm, Spyder or any other computing notebook.